Trophonix/Crypton/README.md

 Crypton is a [Discord](https://discordapp.com) bot for fetching and displaying prices of cryptocurrencies from exchanges through their public APIs and more crypto-related stuff.

-# How to Install
+# Add to YOUR Server

-Coming soon
+[Click here](https://discordapp.com/oauth2/authorize?client_id=401249077657993246&scope=bot&permissions=388160&redirect_uri=https%3A%2F%2Fgithub.com%2FTrophonix%2FCrypton%2Fblob%2Fmaster%2FCALLBACK.md) to add Crypton to your Discord server!

 # How to Contribute